 Google Hangouts allows users to continue chats across devices.
 Sending text messages through Google Hangouts is not free, but you can send and receive SMS with a Google Voice account.
 Unlike Slack, Google Hangouts does not offer chat rooms or threads for discussions.

-Start a Google Hangout chat from your inbox (Source: gsuite.google.com)
+Caption: Start a Google Hangouts chat from your inbox (Source: gsuite.google.com)

 File sharing and storage in Slack

 On the desktop version, Slack lets you drag and drop files directly into the chat window to share them.
 To share images, you can copy and paste them into the message box, or to upload any file type, you can click on the plus icon and select the file from your computer.